BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-data-privacy-gdpr-compliance.md

 # Data Privacy and GDPR Compliance

-CosmicSyncCore is designed with a privacy-first approach, ensuring that your application can easily comply with data protection regulations like GDPR.
+CivicBase is designed with a privacy-first approach, ensuring that your application can easily comply with data protection regulations like GDPR.

 ## Data Storage and Processing

 ### Local-First Approach

-CosmicSyncCore prioritizes local data storage and processing:
+CivicBase prioritizes local data storage and processing:

 1. User data is primarily stored and processed on the user's device
 2. Only necessary, non-personal data is synchronized with the P2P network